Brightening of dark trions in monolayer WS$_2$ via localization of surface plasmons: Abstract

 \section{Abstract}

-Optically inactive dark trions in two-dimensional semiconductors are poised to play a stellar role in future quantum technologies due to their long lifetimes, about two orders of magnitude greater than those of their bright counterparts.
-In monolayer (ML) tungsten disulphide (WS$_2$), accessing these states via optical activation remains challenging, specially at elevated temperatures.
-Here, we demonstrate the brightening of dark trions from ML WS$_2$ in the temperature range, 83 K–115 K, via localized surface plasmon modes in a disordered gold substrate.
-The resulting photoluminescence (PL) spectrum reveals a distinct spectral doublet with the twin peaks separated by $\sim$ 45 meV.
-We propose that the peaks represent semi-dark and bright trion states, the origin of which lies in intervalley electron-electron scatterings.
-We also report on the experimental evidence of a negative degree of circular polarization in ML WS$_2$ at the energy of the semi-dark trion state.
+Among all excitonic complexes in transition-metal dichalcogenides (TMDs), dark and semi-dark trions are poised to play a stellar role in future quantum technologies due to their long lifetimes, about two orders of magnitude greater than those of their bright counterparts.
+In monolayer (ML) tungsten disulphide (WS$_2$), accessing these states via a suitable brightening mechanism remains challenging, specially, at elevated temperatures.
+Here, we demonstrate the brightening of dark trions from ML WS$_2$ over the temperature range, 83 K–115 K, enabled by localized surface plasmon modes in a disordered gold substrate.
+The resulting photoluminescence (PL) spectrum reveals a distinct spectral doublet with the twin peaks of semi-dark and bright trion states, separated by $\sim$ 45 meV.
+The origin of the semi-dark trion state lies in intervalley electron-electron scatterings, while its visibility in the PL spectrum is made possible by the enhanced out-of-plane electromagnetic field associated with plasmon localization.
+We also report on the negative degree of circular polarization in ML WS$_2$ at the energy of the semi-dark trion state.
+Our results establish a scalable plasmonic route to access valley-polarized semi-dark trions, opening new opportunities for quantum and valleytronic applications.